Running, Walking and Prostate Cancer:

-At the beginning of this year I was, as far as I knew, in excellent health and was doing my typical fitness and recreational sport activities; running, walking, tennis, ice hockey, cycling, etc. Little did I know that in the preceding months, the beginnings of cancer were taking hold deep inside of me, in my prostate gland (PG), to be exact.
-An elevated PSA score (the screening that may identify the existence of prostate cancer) had led me to have a PG biopsy which had confirmed that I had prostate cancer.
+At the beginning of this year I was in excellent health and was doing my typical fitness activities; running, walking, tennis, ice hockey, cycling, etc. Little did I know that in the preceding months, the beginnings of prostate cancer were taking hold deep inside of me.
+An elevated PSA score had led me to have a biopsy which had confirmed that I had prostate cancer.
 What a shock!

 After doing considerable research about the prostate gland, prostate cancer and the various treatments for it, I took a deep breath as I concluded that this kind of cancer is very treatable when identified early as mine had been.
 I soon decided to have robotic surgery to remove the PG totally; other options, such as radiation and the “wait and watch” approach did not appeal to me.
 I wanted a decisive and clean procedure and surgery seemed to be the treatment that provided that degree of certainty.

-Within two weeks of surgery, I completed a 5K walk as part of the annual Prost8K event put on by the Oregon Urology Institute to raise funds to provide free PSA screenings to the community.
-I was not trying to be a “hero” by walking a 5K so soon after surgery, I really just felt energized and healthy enough to do it and, fortunately, my experience validated that self-assessment.
-I was excited and relieved to be out in the world again and happy that I had come through the surgery well enough to be there.
+Within two weeks of surgery, I completed a 5K walk as part of the annual Prost8K event put on by the Oregon Urology Institute to raise funds for free PSA screenings to the community.
+I was not trying to be a “hero” by walking a 5K so soon after surgery, I just really felt energized and healthy enough to do it.
+And fortunately, my experience validated that self-assessment.
+I was excited and relieved to be out in the world again and happy that I had come through the surgery in pretty good shape.